kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 !!! example

-    "Ugly ducklings become ducks when they grow up" would have a sentiment_polarity of **1-Very Negative**.
+    "Ugly ducklings become ducks when they grow up" would have a sentiment_polarity of **1-very negative**.

-    "I love ice-cream!" would have a sentiment_polarity of **5-Very Positive**.
+    "I love ice-cream!" would have a sentiment_polarity of **5-very positive**.

 !!! info "These are predictions from NLP models and not ground truths!"